Lea esta hoja informativa en español.

 Reproductive justice asks: "What needs to change so that all people can live our best and freest possible lives?"

-Sexual and reproductive healthcare is often separate from HIV care for women living with HIV across the gender spectrum The Well Project serves women across the gender spectrum.
+Sexual and reproductive healthcare is often separate from HIV care for women living with HIV across the The Well Project serves women across the gender spectrum.
 (More about gender identity) (range of ways to identify or express gender).
 This happens even though HIV is most often transmitted via sex, and diagnosed during the childbearing years, worldwide.
 Going to HIV and reproductive healthcare appointments is an important part of taking care of your whole body and your full wellbeing.
 However, doctors and medical concerns are not the only things that matter when it comes to sexual and reproductive health for people living with HIV.
 Many complex factors affect women's health and lives beyond living with HIV, or being vulnerable to acquiring HIV.

 For example, racism, sexism, poverty, and violence have an impact on the wellbeing of people who experience these injustices – including being able to access healthcare and enjoy full sexual and reproductive lives.
 Addressing these experiences through what is known as the reproductive justice framework can be a helpful way to hold all of these complex factors at the same time, identify ways to remove barriers to wellbeing, and ensure the best possible health outcomes for women living with HIV.